pgbackrest/pgbackrest/CONTRIBUTING.md

 **Code Coverage**

-Unit tests are run and coverage of the code being tested is provided by running the test with the option `--coverage-only`.
+Unit tests are run for all files that are listed in `define.yaml` and a coverage report generated for each file listed under the tag `coverage:`.
+Note that some files are listed in multiple `coverage:` sections for a module; in this case, each test for the file being modified should be specified for the module in which the file exists (e.g. `--module=storage --test=posix --test=gcs`, etc.) or, alternatively, simply run the module without the `--test` option.
+It is recommended that a `--vm` be specified since running the same test for multiple vms is unnecessary for coverage.
 The following example would run the test set from the **define.yaml** section detailed above.
 ```
-pgbackrest/test/test.pl --vm-out --dev --module=command --test=check --coverage-only
+pgbackrest/test/test.pl --vm-out --dev --module=command --test=check --vm=u18
 ```
-> **NOTE:** If the message `
-ERROR: [125]: function not found at line` is displayed after `INFO: writing C coverage report` at the end of the test then try rerunning the test with `--vm=f32`
+> **NOTE:** Not all systems perform at the same speed, so if a test is timing out, try rerunning with another vm.

-Because no test run is specified and `--coverage-only` has been requested, a coverage report will be generated and written to the local file system under the pgBackRest directory `test/result/coverage/lcov/index.html` and a file with only the highlighted code that has not been covered will be written to `test/result/coverage/coverage.html`.
+Because a test run has not been specified, a coverage report will be generated and written to the local file system under the pgBackRest directory `test/result/coverage/lcov/index.html` and a file with only the highlighted code that has not been covered will be written to `test/result/coverage/coverage.html`.

 If 100 percent code coverage has not been achieved, an error message will be displayed, for example: `ERROR: [125]: c module command/check/check is not fully covered`